Changissnz/nu_merchant_principal/README.md

 discussing the topic of doxing.
-What if, in adaptive systems, the structure nicknamed the "haystack" grows to be insurmountably large in the sense that the doxed information poses no advantageous whatsoever?
+What if, in adaptive systems, the structure nicknamed the "haystack" grows to be insurmountably large in the sense that the doxed information poses no advantage whatsoever?
 Doxing does not neessarily lead to a certainty in increasing the probability of accomplishing some objective in these games mentioned.
 Doxing can serve as an aggravating